Bohdan-Khomtchouk/FTPwalker/README.md

 # FTPwalker

 `FTPwalker` is a Python package for optimally traversing extremely large FTP directory trees.
 It constitutes the algorithmic heart of the [PubData](https://github.com/Bohdan-Khomtchouk/PubData) search engine.
+FTPwalker creates a dictionary formatted as a JSON file in the user’s home directory containing all the full paths as keys and the respective filenames as values.
+FTPwalker is designed with speed in mind by utilizing state-of-the-art high performance parallelism and concurrency algorithms to traverse FTP directory trees.
+The resultant hash table (i.e., dictionary) supports fast lookup for any file in any biological database.

 ## Funding